 Just as the luminaries rule only one sign, they only have one sign of detriment, as listed below.

 Each of the non-luminary planets rule two signs, and thus, they are in detriment in two signs.
 Just as with their domiciles, they are in detriment in one day sign and one night sign.
 As rulership is stronger in the sign that matches the planet’s sect, detriment is milder when a planet is still in sect and more severe when the planet is out of sect.
 The planetary detriments are listed below.

 A planet is in fall when she is in the sign opposite of her exaltation.
 When a planet is in fall, she is disliked or has suffered shame in that sign.
-A literary metaphor would be that the planet must where a scarlet letter in that sign.
+A literary metaphor would be that the planet must wear a scarlet letter in that sign.
 Just as with detriment, a planet can be in fall with dignity, which is milder, or in fall and peregrine, which is more severe.
 Below are the planetary falls: